 Steve Jobs was exceptionally passionate about his work and it shone through everything he did.
 In fact, people who worked with him often refer to his ability to create a reality distortion field, where he was able to convince them of almost anything he believed in.

 Passion is essential.
 However, to ‘just do it’ as Nike say, and start a business or launch a new product without any planning or research, is extremely short-sighted.
 This is why someone as intelligent as Steve Jobs would never do that.

 That’s right, Steve Jobs knew the value of research and planning.
 He didn’t become super successful by accident.

 Steve Jobs was the most interesting, fascinating and least understood businessperson I have ever studied.
 I firmly believe he was a genius and I don’t mean a genius in the, ‘everyone’s a genius’ kind of way.
 Jobs was truly exceptional.

-Now, his approach to business was indeed pragmatic, however, he did indeed invest in research.
-No, not as heavily as some of his competitors, but in his last year at Apple, Apple invested almost $2Billion in research and development.
+Now, his approach to business was indeed pragmatic, however, he did invest in research.
+No, not as heavily as some of his competitors, but in his last year at Apple, Apple invested over $2Billion in research and development.

 I bet that’s the first time you heard of the billions Apple Inc. invested annually, in R and D?

 Why?
 Because it gets in the way of a better (fake) story… the idea that a company can become the most valuable in the world, on the hunches of one man.
 Steve Jobs knew his own brilliant mind and was an exceptionally good decision maker.
 One of the best, if not the best.
 However, to suggest, as many do, that he did no research and just launched into projects blind, is incorrect.
 Even a genius appreciates the value of planning, research and development.